 I first noticed that the power went out when my computer suddenly shut off.
 This wasn’t the first time that had happened to me, as power outages in the middle of a storm are fairly normal.
 I figured that the power would come on in a while and in the mean time, I could have a snack and watch the rain.

 There was just one thing… the power didn’t come back on.
 As I sat there for hours, I counted all the work I wasn’t getting done and all the money I wasn’t making.

 Meanwhile, since I live in the south, the temperature was rising.
 It had been 100°F outside before the rain started and it was rapidly heading that way inside.
 I opened the doors and windows that I could, without rain coming in, but there wasn’t enough airflow to cool the house much.
-Here are 23 survival uses for honey that you didn’t know about.

 I guess that wasn’t as bad as being up north in the wintertime.
 While too much heat can kill you, too much cold is more likely to.
 People who live in colder climates than me and who don’t have any alternative means of heating their homes, like a wood-burning stove, are really taking a chance with their lives in the case of a major power outage.

 Without power, we really didn’t have much light in the house.
 Most homes don’t have enough windows and mine is no exception.
 Between the lack of windows and the heavily overcast sky, it was hard to do much of anything.